4GeeksAcademy/react-tutorial-exercises/exercises/01.7-maping-array-of-objects-to-li/README.md

 # `01.6` Mapping function

-When you are maping an array of data to convert it into an array of HTML you have to specify a **"mapping function"** that will receive each item from the original array, convert it and insert it on the new array.
+When you are maping an array of data to convert it into an array of HTML you have to specify a **"mapping function"** that will receive each item from the original array, transform it and insert it on the new array.
 E.g:

 ```js